What is a small business grant?

 Tip: Tailor the "how you'll use the funds" section specifically to each grant's stated goals.
 A grant focused on hiring should hear about your workforce plans.
 A grant focused on community impact should hear about your customers and neighborhood.
 Generic answers rarely win.

-FundBug subscribers can generate tailored draft answers to the standard grant application questions — business description, use of funds, expected impact — pulled directly from their business profile and the specific program they're applying to.
+FundBug subscribers can generate tailored draft answers to the standard grant application questions, business description, use of funds, expected impact, pulled directly from their Funding Passport and the specific program they're applying to.
 It's a head start, not a finished product.
 Yours to refine and submit.

 Grant application mistakes to avoid